chrisguttandin/rxjs-broker/README.md

 [![version](https://img.shields.io/npm/v/rxjs-broker.svg?style=flat-square)](https://www.npmjs.com/package/rxjs-broker)

 This module is using the power of [RxJS](https://rxjs.dev) to wrap WebSockets or WebRTC DataChannels.
-It returns a [Subject](https://rxjs.dev/api/index/class/Subject) which can be used with all the operators RxJS provides, but does also have some special functionality.
+It returns a [Subject](https://rxjs.dev/api/index/class/Subject) which can be used with all the operators that RxJS provides.
+But it also provides some additional functionality.

 ## Usage

-To install `rxjs-broker` via [npm](https://www.npmjs.com/package/rxjs-broker) you can execute the following command.
+To install `rxjs-broker` via [npm](https://www.npmjs.com/package/rxjs-broker) you can run the following command.

 ```shell
 npm install rxjs-broker